-The directed landscape is not unique in this respect: the proof will show that one could replace $\mathcal L$ by any space-time field that is known to be a black noise.
-This theorem may be surprising, since it illustrates a contrast with many prelimiting models in the KPZ class, in which case one often has $\mathcal L_N=F_N(\xi_N)$ for some adapted path functionals $F_N$ of the discrete driving noise $\xi_N$.
+The directed landscape is not unique in this respect.
+The proof will show that one could replace $\mathcal L$ by any space-time field that is known to be a black noise.
+Likewise, the space-time white noise can be replaced by any Gaussian noise that is white in time, with arbitrary spatial covariance structure.

+This theorem may be surprising, since it illustrates a contrast with many prelimiting models in the KPZ class, in which case one often has $\mathcal L_N=F_N(\xi_N)$ for some $(\mathcal F_{s,t})$-adapted path functionals $F_N$ of the discrete driving noise $\xi_N$.
 As we take the limit $N\to \infty$, \cref{t:2} shows that this dependence no longer holds.
 In fact, the two fields $\mathcal L_N$ and $\xi_N$ become independent.
 The following corollary illustrates this phenomenon in the context of the KPZ equation.